hedgedoc/markdown-it-plugins/README.md

 This repository contains plugins for [Markdown-It](https://github.com/markdown-it/markdown-it) that are used by HedgeDoc.
 All these plugins are (re)created in typescript.

+⚠️⚠️ This repository is deprecated.
+It has been merged into the [main HedgeDoc repository](https://github.com/hedgedoc/hedgedoc) ⚠️⚠️

 ## License
 Everything is licensed under MIT